Resting Neurons, Active Insights: Robustifying Activation Sparsity in LLMs via Spontaneity: Spontaneous Neurons

-where $f(\cdot)$ denotes the function computed by the LLM backbone.
-Intuitively, this objective distills the full model’s predictive distribution into the spontaneous neurons, enabling them to encode a form of prior expectation that complements the dynamically selected neurons.
+where $\sigma(\cdot)$ refers to the softmax function.
+This objective effectively distills global, input-agnostic information from the dense model into the \textsc{SPON} parameters, allowing them to act as a stable reference that complements the input-dependent active neurons.

-By integrating spontaneous neurons, we aim to preserve the efficiency benefits of input sparsification while compensating for its performance degradation, thereby providing a principled and biologically inspired mechanism for stable sparse inference in LLMs.